 Some ingredients in this vegetarian Mexican quinoa recipe are versatile enough to switch up depending on what’s in the larder or to preference.
 Here are some ideas to start with:

-- The Beans: for this recipe I employ creamy and flavorful pinto beans, but black beans can be used instead with delicious results!
-If you have time for homemade black beans, even better.
+- The Beans: for this recipe I employ creamy and flavorful pinto beans, but black beans can be used instead with delicious results.
+If you have time, Cook Black Beans or Slow Cooker Pinto Beans from scratch for the tastiest vegetarian Mexican food!

 - The Chilis: the ingredient list calls for a poblano pepper, however a green bell pepper can be included as a sub.